Nikobeast/LUDO-Artificial_intelligence/README.md

   $ pip install ludopy

 ## Files
+Information about the different subfile, what they are used for etc.

+### LUDO_real.py
-LUDO_real.py is for traning the first four players and training a new child when a chromosome is mated and mutated LudoGame.py plays the game
+is for traning the first four players and training a new child when a chromosome is mated and mutated

+### LudoGame.py
+This is used to play the game

+### LudoPlayer.py
+This is the different players.

+### generic_algorithm.py
-LudoPlayer.py Is the different players. generic_algorithm.py does the mating/mutation of chromosomes
+Does the mating/mutation of chromosomes